Saswath-A/IoTGoat/Readme.md

 5325930       0x51446A        xz compressed data
 17301504      0x1080000       Squashfs filesystem, little endian, version 4.0, compression:xz, size: 3481630 bytes, 1352 inodes, blocksize: 262144 bytes
 ```
-3. Here **Squashfs Filesystem** is the type of compressed file system , used for read-only file-system.
+- Here **Squashfs Filesystem** is the type of compressed file system , used for read-only file-system.
 This is where the linux files are been held.

+---

 > Hardcoded Password

-4. Then you find some hardcoded passwds in /etc/shadow of the squashfs-root.
+- Then you find some hardcoded passwds in /etc/shadow of the squashfs-root.
 This passwds can be cracked using some tools called `John The Ripper` and `HashCat`.

-5. I used some commonly used wordlist called mirabot-net.
+- I used some commonly used wordlist called mirabot-net.
 And cracked the passwd for **iotgoatuser**.

-6. For the root, it didn't work.
+- For the root, it didn't work.
 I used rockyou.txt which also failed.
 So I tried to make a custom wordlist using some tools called crunch but it didn't as per my thought.
 So I am searching for some another ways to crack the password.

+---

 > Persistent backdoor daemon configured to run during start up

-7. I found the backdoor when scanned the ip for open ports.I used nmap to scan for open ports.
+- I found the backdoor when scanned the ip for open ports.I used nmap to scan for open ports.
 Some open ports were http,https which shows it is running some web.

-8. I used used a GUI tool of namp called zenmap in kali linux which hand in-built nmap option where i choose to scan all tcp port.
+- I used used a GUI tool of namp called zenmap in kali linux which hand in-built nmap option where i choose to scan all tcp port.
 This scan resulted in showing a tcp as backdoor.

-9. When I tried to connect to it through nc, i got the access as root.
+- When I tried to connect to it through nc, i got the access as root.
 I also tried to create a file which was successful.

+---

+> A "secret" developer diagnostics page not directly accessible and exposes shell access to users

+- When you look at the url of the web page , you can see the path of the file (i.e) */www/cgi-bin/luci* which is like a entry-point.
+By examining it and got to found out that it the code just gets and information and instruction from */usr/lib/lua/luci* (backend).

+- Then I checked the controller directory and discovered the IoTGoat backend code for the camera and door modules, as well as a hidden command injection endpoint — **a secret developer diagnostics page**.

+- Also it had a command to send through url (i.e) webcmd.
+I can send cmd through it for example, webcmd?cmd=ls will return me the output.

+---

+> Insufficient Privacy Protection

+-